Inderscience Publishers

 Inderscience Publishers is a global academic publisher based in Geneva, Switzerland.

 Background

 It publishes approximately 428 peer-reviewed journals in the fields of science, engineering and technology, management, public and business administration, environment, ecological economics, sustainable development, computing and ICT, and Internet/web services.

 All papers submitted to Inderscience journals are double-blind refereed.
-Conference papers can also be submitted for publication if the paper has been completely re-written and the author has cleared any existing copyrights.

 Rankings

 Inderscience has 247 journals indexed in Scopus and ranked by SCImago Journal Rank.
 As of May 2024 the top-ranked five of these journals were: